 Rating Average Filtration Efficiency

 Pleated, Media panel, Cube

 Be Careful About High MERV Ratings

-Filtration has changed greatly over the past ten years.
+Filtration has changed greatly over the past few years.
 Originally, home air filters were used in the furnace or air handler only to shelter the comfort equipment itself.
 Today it’s a whole new ballgame.
 Fort Wayne area homeowners expect their air filter to save children from a a growing list of harmful pollutants, dust mites, and even prevent the need for dusting.
 Dare to dream!